yumingliu1102/yumingliu1102.github.io/_pages/about.md

 # 🌽 About
 I'm **Yuming Liu <font face="楷体">(刘玉铭)</font>**, a jointly-supervised prospective Ph.D. candidate at the University of Science and Technology of China (USTC) and the Institute of Artificial Intelligence of China Telecom (TeleAI), co-advised by Prof. [**Jian Zhao**](https://zhaoj9014.github.io/) at TeleAI and Prof. [**Lan Zhang**](https://linke.ustc.edu.cn/LanZhang/list.htm) at USTC.

-My research interests lie in **Trustworthy AI**, with a focus on the **safety of large foundation models**, including topics such as **jailbreak, adversarial attack, and related defenses**.
+My research interests lie in **Trustworthy AI**, with a focus on the **safety of large foundation models**, including topics such as **jailbreak, safety alignment**.
 As a prospective Ph.D. student, I am still exploring these areas and eager to learn from others in the field.
 I warmly welcome discussions and collaborations, especially in **Trustworthy AI and foundation model security**.
 Please feel free to reach out if you share similar interests, and I would be grateful for any opportunity to exchange ideas and learn together.

 <!-- <strong style="color:red;">I will complete my Ph.D. in June 2026 and am actively seeking postdoctoral opportunities.
 Please feel free to contact me.</strong> -->